item4/yui/README.rst

    # or see https://poetry.eustace.io/docs/#installation for details

-You can install yui by poetry.
+You can install yui by poetry without development requirements.

 .. code-block:: bash